salesforcecli/plugin-org/messages/open.md

 # domainTimeoutAction

 The Lightning Experience-enabled custom domain may take a few more minutes to resolve.
-Try the "force:org:open" command again.
+Try the "org:open" command again.